haleyysanchez/FBLA_coding-programming2021/README.md

 # FBLA_coding-programming2021

-This repository is for my FBLA coding and programming competition project for the 2020-2021 school year.
+This repository is for my FBLA coding and programming competitive event project for the 2020-2021 school year.
 The topic of the program was to be able to randomly generate 5 question FBLA quizzes and store the information persistently.
-The program utilized Tkinter to code the GUI and sqlite3 to manage the relational database.
+The program utilizes Tkinter to code the GUI and sqlite3 to manage the relational database.

 ## Getting Started